Natural Language Processing

 12. Text generation

-13. Intro to Seq2Seq and Transformers ; Closing Remaks
+13. Intro to Seq2Seq and Transformers

-13. A brief intro to LLMs
+14. A brief intro to LLMs + Closing Remaks

 Projects

-The evaluation is based on a project.
+For your final mark, 80% comes from the final project.
 Look for inspiration, in the projects presented in previous years

 Some project ideas